6 Steps To Build Personas Like a Boss

 Step 3.
 Reach out to (X) people.

-The more people you interview, the better your data.
-If you want 20 interviews, reach out to 100 people (~20% response rate based on my experience).
-And don’t stop at sending one email, send a few emails to increase your likelihood of getting a response.
+And don’t stop at sending one email, send a few emails to that person to increase your likelihood of getting a response.

 Step 4.
 Conduct the interview.